IKIM-Essen/ClusterDocs/meta/EXPERT_REVIEW_GUIDE.md

-Status: **required for the ClusterDocs 3 candidate.** The expert review recorded on 9 August 2026 applied to the earlier product model and does not approve the browser-first, optional-SSH, RCC Analysis, capability, or agent boundaries added for ClusterDocs 3.
+Status: **required for the ClusterDocs 3 candidate.** The expert review recorded on 9 August 2026 applied to the earlier product model and does not approve the browser-first, optional-SSH, RCC Analysis, capability, agent, credential, or architecture boundaries added for ClusterDocs 3.

 ## Purpose